-Kazurazaka Matsuri takes place in Kagurazaka, Tokyo from July 26th to 29th, 2017!
-This festival is filled with good food and traditional dance called Awaodori!
+Kazurazaka Matsuri takes place in Kagurazaka, Tokyo, from July 23th to 27th, 2019!
+This festival is filled with good food and a traditional dance called Awaodori!
 For those who are curious what this matsuri is about, check out this article!

 Fireworks is a really popular summer event in Japan, and there are lots of fireworks events happening during summer.
 Sumidagawa Fireworks Festival is one of the most popular fireworks events!
 Check this article for more information!

 Tenjin Matsuri is one of the biggest natsu matsuri, summer festivals, in Japan.
 Around 1.3 million people come to watch this energetic event!
 Check this article for more information on Tenjin Matsuri in Osaka!